Pascal Tutorial for Zed ICT Hub

 ® Example in Pascal:

-result := sqrt(-1); // Attempt to find square root of negative number
+var result: real;begin result := sqrt(-1); // Attempt to find square root of negative numberend.

 Error: Invalid arithmetic